Handling an Unexpected Physical Disability in Home Design

 • Make items that get used on a regular basis accessible by lowering them.
 Items like oven doors and even showerheads can be added lower while still being attractive inside your home.
 If you're considering selling soon, avoid permanent changes and think about what can be easily altered.

-• Replace knobs and hard to use handles with levers that are easy to grab and pull.
-Items like Lazy Susans inside your cabinets can also make things much more accessible, as can pull-out shelving featured inside your bathroom, kitchen and other living spaces.
+• Replace knobs and hard-to-use handles with levers that are easy to grab and pull.
+Items like Lazy Susans inside your cabinets can also make things much more accessible, as can pull-out shelving featured inside your bathroom, kitchen, and other living spaces.

 Contact Conner Remodeling & Design for more information on handling a disability in your home design.